Draksser/RNA-Peptide-complexes_Contact-matrix/README.md

 **==> Third step : Calculating the average value for each minimum distance**

-For that, the python script will call the 'Colum_NX_NY.sh' bash script, wich extract each minimium distance of the corresponding xvg file to create a temporary file called 'Averages.txt'.
+For that, the python script will call the 'Colum_NX_NY.sh' bash script, wich extract each minimium distance of the corresponding xvg file and store it in a temporary file called 'dist_NX_PY.txt'
 The python script will then use this txt file to create a list, with which it will calculate the average minimum distance value.

+**==> Last step : building the contact matrix***